Accredited by FIAPF, the 39th Istanbul Film Festival will be held 10-21 April 2020.

 In order for the films applying for the Festival to be promoted and to be included in the Festival catalogue, below documentation should be submitted until 24 January 2020, 17.00 hours, along with the submission forms through the online Eventival system at https://vp.eventival.eu/iff/2020.

 a) Online screener link (valid for at least 3 months)

 c) Turkish and English synopses

 e) Film stills (high res)

-j) Trailer or excerpt in 16:9 quicktime format and an online link to the trailer to be featured on the Festival website.
+i) Trailer or excerpt in 16:9 quicktime mp4 or mov formats at least 1920x1080p resolution, and an online link to the trailer to be featured on the Festival website.